1–2 spots available for Q2 · Claim yours

 WordPress is core + theme + 20–40 plugins, each from a different vendor, shipping on their own schedule.
 Some of those plugins are abandoned.
 Some introduce breaking changes in minor releases.
 Some require paid renewals.
 Some conflict with each other after an update.

 The maintenance tax is real and it scales with plugin count.
-A 5-plugin site needs 2 hours per month.
-A 30-plugin ecommerce site with WooCommerce, payment gateways, shipping, reviews, and SEO add-ons needs 10+ hours per month even when nothing is broken.
+A 5-plugin site needs roughly 2 hours per month.
+A 30-plugin ecommerce site with WooCommerce, payment gateways, shipping, reviews, and SEO add-ons can need 10+ hours per month even when nothing is broken.

 What "maintenance" actually covers